Automatic Student Loan Forbearance: What Is It & When Does It Happen?

 The other type is administrative forbearance, which includes automatic forbearance.

-“Administrative forbearances are the types of forbearance where the (U.S. Education) Secretary has discretion to put a borrower in forbearance without asking for additional documentation from the borrower,” Kyra Taylor, a staff attorney for the National Consumer Law Center’s Student Loan Borrower Assistance program, told The Balance via email.
+“Administrative forbearances are the types of forbearance where the (U.S. Department of Education) secretary has discretion to put a borrower in forbearance without asking for additional documentation from the borrower,” Kyra Taylor, a staff attorney for the National Consumer Law Center’s Student Loan Borrower Assistance program, told The Balance via email.

 Eligibility for administrative or automatic forbearance can vary among kinds of federal student loans.
 Direct loans, FFEL loans, Perkins loans, and HEAL loans are subject to different rules for forbearance.